buildpacks/rfcs/text/0000-project-toml-converter.md

 [alternatives]: #alternatives

 - Having the lifecycle process project.toml directly (like prepare phase see: #555).
 This RFC is only focusing on the upgrade problem so that it can be done quickly.
-- do nothing, hope everything will be fine (We can leave as it is).
+- Do nothing, hope everything will be fine (we can leave as it is).
 We think it's too hard for platform operators to support multiple versions of project.toml.
-The platform API already represents the contract between the lifecycle and the platform, so it makes more sense than "project descriptor schema -> project descriptor schema" translation.
 - having the translator binary translate from e.g., project.toml schema 0.1 -> project.toml schema 0.2 (actually this RFC).

 # Prior Art